biocatiit/website/content/scihi/2024_lnp_morphologies.rst

 lower dosage as well extend the antigen expression lifetime in the body.
-However, given that SAM molecules are typically significantly larger than conventional nonreplicating mRNA, and that larger nucleic acids are known to promote the formation of significant populations of empty LNPs22, further work is needed to better understand the formation, composition and morphology of LNPs in order to better inform LNPs as a delivery system for promising therapeutic strategies that rely on larger nucleic acids.
+However, given that SAM molecules are typically significantly larger than conventional nonreplicating mRNA, and that larger nucleic acids are known to promote the formation of significant populations of empty LNPs, further work is needed to better understand the formation, composition and morphology of LNPs in order to better inform LNPs as a delivery system for promising therapeutic strategies that rely on larger nucleic acids.